Chart Color Schemes

 Parklea features high concentrations of family households, with a higher-than-average median household size

-Family households account for 90.2% of all households, consisting of 63.3% couples with children, 15.8% couples without children, and 11.0% single parent families.
-Non-family households constitute the remaining 9.8%, with lone person households at 7.1% and group households comprising 2.3% of the total.
-The median household size is 3.5 people, which is larger than the Greater Sydney average of 3.3.
+Family households comprise 90.2% of all households, including 63.3% couples with children, 15.8% couples without children, and 11.0% single parent families.
+Non-family households constitute the remaining 9.8%, with lone person households at 7.1% and group households comprising 2.3%.
+The median household size is 3.5 people, larger than the Greater Sydney average of 3.3 people.

 Frequently Asked Questions - Households